dashpilot/vanilla-inline-editor/README.md

 **Notes**:

-- The toolbar selector is **optional**.
+- The toolbar selector (`toolbarSelector` in config) is **optional**.
 If not provided or not found, the toolbar will be created dynamically and appended to the document body.
 - **Editor elements are automatically configured**: When you provide an editor selector, the editor automatically sets `contentEditable="true"` and `spellcheck="false"` on the matching element(s).
 You don't need to set these attributes in your HTML.
 - When using a **class selector** (starting with `.`), all matching elements will be made editable.
 The first element will be used as the primary editor for toolbar interactions.
 - If you pass a selector without a prefix (`#` for ID or `.` for class), it will first try to find an element by ID, then by class name for backwards compatibility.